Is Eye Care Important At My Age?

 Investing In Your Most Valuable Sense—Your Sight

 Your vision is one of your most important senses.
 And when you live in a beautiful coastal community such as southeastern North Carolina, it’s hard to imagine not being able to see the stunning sites all around you.
 But great vision rarely happens by chance.
 At Wilmington Eye, we’re serious about helping you achieve healthy vision.
-We offer comprehensive vision care to our adult patients—including routine eye exams, glaucoma screenings, comprehensive vision checks, contact lens fittings, and more—to ensure that you have exceptional vision quality at every stage of your life.
+We offer comprehensive vision care to adult patients—including routine eye exams, glaucoma screenings, comprehensive vision checks, contact lens fittings, and more—to ensure that you have exceptional vision at every stage of your life.

 When To See An Optometrist?